-NOV's e-Distribution solutions leverage the flexible infrastructure of SAPTM to extend the customer's investment in systems and address the total cost of ownership by streamlining the acquisition process from procurement to payment, by digitally managing approval routing and workflow, and by providing robust reporting functionality.
+NOV's e-Distribution solutions leverage the flexible infrastructure of SAPTM to extend the customer's investment in systems and address the total cost of ownership by streamlining the acquisition process from requisition to procurement to payment, by digitally managing approval routing and workflow, and by providing robust reporting functionality.

-Approximately 84% of the Distribution Services group's sales in 2006 were in the United States and Canada.
-The remainder comes from key international markets in Mexico, the North Sea, Middle East, South America and the Far East.
+Approximately 77% of the Distribution Services group's sales in 2007 were in the United States and Canada.
+The remainder comes from key international markets in Latin America, the North Sea, Middle East, Africa and the Far East.

-Strategically the group continued to expand its alliances with oil and gas companies and certain drilling contractors to increase its revenues in 2006.
-Additionally the group seeks to leverage its extensive purchasing power to reduce the costs of the goods it purchases.
-In 2006, the group built on the new vendor relationships it established with Chinese suppliers in 2005.
+Strategically the group enhanced its alliances with oil and gas companies and certain drilling contractors, and is continually expanding its offerings, like setting up and operating supply stores on offshore rigs, to increase its revenues and offer differentiating value propositions.
+Additionally the group continues to leverage its extensive purchasing power to reduce the costs of the goods it purchases.
+The group is strategically expanding its sourcing network into low cost countries globally.

 Customers and Competition.
 The primary customers for Distribution Services include drilling contractors, well servicing companies, major and independent oil and gas companies, and national oil companies.
-Competitors in Distribution Services include Wilson Supply (a division of Smith International), CE Franklin, Redman Pipe and Supply, and a number of regional competitors.
+Competitors in Distribution Services include Wilson Supply (a division of Smith International), CE Franklin, McJunkin Red Man, and a number of regional competitors.

-2006 Acquisitions and Other Investments
+2007 Acquisitions and Other Investments

-In 2006, the Company made the following acquisitions and outside investments:
+In 2007, the Company made the following acquisitions and outside investments: